sathyashiva9/portfolio/content.md

 ```

 ### Logs
+Logs are managed using logrotate so that they do not consume more space.
 The main logrotate.conf file is the global configuration file for logrotate.
 It sets default behaviors that apply to all log files unless overridden by service-specific configuration files.
 To view it
 ```Linux
 cat /etc/logrotate.conf